zeina99/QnA-research-papers/README.md

 # QnA-research-papers

 ## About
-A Question Answering program that takes in a question from a user and returns the top 6 answers according to the question.
+A Question Answering webapp that takes in a question from a user and returns the top 6 answers according to the question.
 It uses a pretrained BERT QA model to perform extractive question answering on text.
 ## Installation
 1. clone the repo by running: `git clone https://github.com/zeina99/QnA-research-papers.git`